Admissions

 Learn More

-Learn and report at the center of innovation and media–from Silicon to Napa Valley, with a robust global media ecosystem that extends to leading news organizations such as San Francisco Chronicle, Bay Area News Group, KQED, CalMatters, Sacramento Bee, POLITICO California, and many more.
+Study at Berkeley—just across the Bay from San Francisco, at the heart of innovation, industry, and storytelling.
+Learn and report at the center of California’s media and innovation hub—from Silicon Valley to Napa—while connecting with a thriving ecosystem of leading news organizations, including the San Francisco Chronicle, Bay Area News Group, KQED, CalMatters, Sacramento Bee, POLITICO California, and more.

 Berkeley isn’t just a journalism school—it’s a launchpad for fearless, impactful reporting!